PoyaKazemzade/groupExercise/readme.txt

 Hello!
-This is only a test repository for a group project
+This is only a test repository for the first group project

 Another change